NouraElHabbal/TissueSpecificTscKnockouts/Mouse Data/HPD/itt-analysis.md

-We generated mixed linear models with random slopes and intercepts using time (as a factor) and the diet as a covariate.
+We generated mixed linear models with random intercepts using time (as a factor) and the diet as a covariate.
 First this was done for absolute glucose values.
 A chi-squared test comparing these models had a p-value of 0.0753.
 For normalized glucose values, the p-value was 0.2086.
 Pairwise Student's *t* tests are shown in the table below:

 Table: Pairwise t-tests for effects of diet at each point of the ITT, both for absolute and normalized values.